Cubs owners confirm Chelsea interest

 Roman Abramovich's attempt to sell the club has been halted after he was sanctioned by the UK government.

-That move came in the wake of Russia's invasion of Ukraine, with Ambramovich understood to have strong ties to Russian President Vladimir Putin,
+That move came in the wake of Russia's invasion of Ukraine, with Ambramovich understood to have strong ties to Russian President Vladimir Putin.

 A statement from the Ricketts on Wednesday said they would share further details "in due course".